What is epididymitis?

 - Antibiotics: This medicine is given if epididymitis is caused by a bacterial infection.
 Take them as directed.

 - NSAIDs: These medicines decrease swelling, pain, and fever.
 NSAIDs are available without a doctor's order.
-Ask your caregiver which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Pain medicine: You may be given a prescription medicine to decrease pain.
 Do not wait until the pain is severe before you take this medicine.